Aaronmx1/sec_financials_project/README.md

 **Overview:** This script creates the connection to our database.

 **Process:**
-1.  **Load Environment Variables:** Retrieves environment variables to conceal our database connection details.
+1.  **Load Environment Variables:** Retrieve environment variables to conceal our database connection details.
 2.  **Create Connection:** Using our environment variables, we create establish a connection to our database and return the connection details, otherwise the program exits during a failed connection.